halcyondream/network-security/suricata/readme.md

     apt install suricata

-Uncomment the correct lines in the stock YAML file, notably:
+On Debian systems, the configuration files are in _/etc/suricata_ and _/etc/suricata/rules_.
+Make the following changes:

-- The syslog section for alerts (and optionally process info in the EVE module)
+- Uncomment syslog section for alerts (and optionally process info in module)

 - Set the network interface to whatever is facing the LAN (*not* the